The Design Studio will deal with the development of innovative products, focusing on two aspects:

 As part of the Design Studio, students should:

-- develop skills to tackle the expressive features of product, within a feasible range and with emphasis on the production;
+- develop skills to tackle the expressive features of product, within a feasible range and with emphasis on the production phase that is considered the creative-act execution;

 - develop skills to describe the project in three-dimensional representation that can "configure" the product and "validate" the mass-production manufacturing of it;